I'm an adventure travel & wildlife blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 This blog may contain affiliate links, which means that at no cost to you, I may earn a small commission on products sold.
 I only feature products that I believe in & use.
 Your support means the world to me and allows me to host this website!

-Remember the little email newsletter I mentioned earlier?
-I really, really want to send it to you.
-You deserve all the things, including fun stories, adventures of your own, tips on sick travel destinations, and a giggle or two.
-We could all use that.
+Remember the little newsletter I mentioned earlier?
+I really want to send it to you because you deserve all the things, including adventures of your own, tips on incredible adventure travel destinations, and a giggle or two.
+I'll only send you the good stuff!

 pretty please with sugar on top